Zhengjiexu/xu-group/content/coference/cf_1.md

 layout = "project"

 # Project title.
-title = """Sep 25 to Sep 27, 2017, The 1st International Conference of Smart World, Intelligent Innovation Integrated Development, Sheraton Xi’an North City Hotel, China"""
+title = """The 1st International Conference of Smart World """

 # Project summary to display on homepage.
 summary = """
+Time: Sep 25 to Sep 27, 2017 <br>
+Theme: Intelligent Innovation Integrated Development <br>
+Address: Sheraton Xi’an North City Hotel, China
 """

 # Tags: can be used for filtering projects.